Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 What Are Best Western Points Worth?

 Again, it’s important to compare apples to apples when you’re considering sign-up bonuses and spending on rewards cards.
-For example, 50,000 Best Western points are worth far less than 50,000 Chase Ultimate Rewards points, like you’d earn after meeting minimum spending requirements with a new Chase Sapphire Preferred card.

 I spoke with a Best Western representative to talk about the value of the points in their rewards program.
 They told me that point values are determined based on each hotel, and can vary from location and date around the world.
 However, they did tell me that: